FDSN/StationXML/docs/appendices.rst

 The FDSN stronly recommends the use of SI unit names whenever possible, which are defined case sensitively.

+* SI symbols are preferred over names to avoid language differences, for example `m/s` is preferred over `meter/second` or `metre/second`

 In the SEED format all unit names are recommended to be uppercase and SI when possible.
 For this reason, some unit documentation and required declarations in StationXML are in "uppercase SI" and these